nushell/nushell.github.io/book/parallelism.md

 On this machine, it now runs in 6ms.
 That's quite a difference!

 You'll notice, if you look at the results, that they come back in different orders each run (depending on the number of hardware threads on your system).
-As tasks finish, and we get the correct result, we may need to additional steps if we want our results in a particular order.
+As tasks finish, and we get the correct result, we may need to add additional steps if we want our results in a particular order.
 For example, for the above, we may want to sort the results by the "name" field.
 This allows both `each` and `par-each` versions of our script to give the same result.